SheffieldKevin/LaunchAgent/README.md

 I’ve code signed and sandboxed both the LaunchAgent and the application.
 This is necessary.
 The bundle identifier and the bundle name must be the same.
 You’ll need to update the project settings and replace yvs with your trading name and your Team ID.
 The Team ID is the first part of the bundle identifier and name for the LaunchAgent, so for me I get the following.

-- Bundle Identifier
-—- U6TV63RN87.com.yvs.LaunchAgent
+* Bundle Identifier: U6TV63RN87.com.yvs.LaunchAgent
-* Bundle name with extension:
+* Bundle name with extension: U6TV63RN87.com.yvs.LaunchAgent.app
-** U6TV63RN87.com.yvs.LaunchAgent.app
-* Mac Service name published by LaunchAgent
+* Mac Service name published by LaunchAgent: U6TV63RN87.com.yvs.LaunchAgent
-** U6TV63RN87.com.yvs.LaunchAgent

 For the Application and the LaunchAgent to have the necessary permissions to be allowed to communicate between each other they must both have the same security group setting.
 This is set in the entitlements file for both:

-The key: com.apple.security.application-group in my case is set to:
+The key: `com.apple.security.application-group` in my case is set to:
 $(TeamIdentifier)com.yvs

 You’ll need to replace the yvs with your own value.